3 Days Playing Mermaids in Mallorca

 Breakfast — Ca'n Joan de s'Aigo

 Assuming you’re staying in Sunil’s apartment, just across the street you’ll find Ca'n Joan de s'Aigo, a Palma hidden gem run by a small Mallorcan family who has produced homemade traditional products for three centuries.
 This historic cafe was notably founded by one of the first ice cream makers in Mallorca—‘Joan de s’Aigo’—and is one of the oldest chocolatiers in Europe.
-A businessman who invested in snow stores known as “cases de neu” in the Tramuntana mountain range, Joan invented the premise of mixing the melted ice with fruit juice, with the resulting treat being the precursor of today’s ice cream.
+Previously an investor in snow stores known as “cases de neu” in the Tramuntana mountain range, Joan invented the premise of mixing melted ice with fruit juice, with the resulting treat being the precursor of today’s ice cream.
 Almond ice-cream was the first to be produced and it was of such good quality that doctors on the island prescribed it to their patients due to its nutritional value.

 Customers dining inside a historic cafe in Mallorca with a vintage decorative tile sign.